ariannamethod/sska/README.md

 It will make you feel like you're talking to a ghost.

 Run at your own risk.
+You're a big boy (or girl).

 ## License